 In her research paper Correlation Between Caffeine and Roast Levels Using HPLC, Han reveals her findings from her thorough research on the matter.
-An initial discovery made was that the roasting process had no effect on caffeine content in the bean itself.
+An initial discovery made was that the roasting process did not affect the caffeine content in the bean itself.
 This changes, however, once the coffee is brewed.

 Although the caffeine content in the bean itself remains the same, differences in how coffees roasted at different levels extract when brewing do actually result in varying levels of caffeine that make it into the cup.
 Han found that when coffee is portioned out volumetrically (by a scoop), a cup of dark roast coffee will have around 9% more caffeine than a light roast.
 And when using a scale to measure the coffee by weight, she found that a cup of dark roast will have around 32% more caffeine!